-The history of Wiels begins in the 1930s when the successful Wielemans dynasty of beer makers decided to expand their business in Belgium by building one of the largest breweries at the time in Europe The new building designed by Adrien Blomme soon earned the nickname ‘Wielemans Tower,’ due to its distinctive silhouette on the landscape of Brussels.
-Today the building is a rare surviving example of the modernist industrial architecture popular at that time.
+The history of WIELS begins in the 1930s when the successful Wielemans dynasty of beer makers decided to expand their business in Belgium by building one of the largest breweries at the time in Europe.
+The new building designed by Adrien Blomme soon earned the nickname Wielemans Tower due to its distinctive silhouette on the landscape of Brussels.
+Today, the building is a rare surviving example of the modernist industrial architecture that was popular at the time.
 Interesting fact: the popular name ‘Wiels’ was first coined on the label of a light fluitjesbier (baby-beer) during World War II.

 After the brewery stopped production (it brewed its last batch of beer in 1988), the building was listed as cultural heritage site, but did not serve any purpose for many years.
-In 2001, the Brussels Capital region became the owner of the building under a material heritage protection program and decided to renovate the building to become a centre for contemporary arts.
+In 2001, the Brussels Capital region became the owner of the building under a material heritage protection programme and decided to renovate the building to become a centre for contemporary arts.

-Alongside proclaimed artists, Wiels grants up to nine residency placements a year for talented young artists.
-This offer is an opportunity to work in a private atelier and to propose a project within one of Wiels’ residency exhibition spaces.
+Alongside proclaimed artists, WIELS grants up to nine residency placements a year for talented young artists.
+This offer is an opportunity to work in a private atelier and to propose a project within one of WIELS’ residency exhibition spaces.
 Throughout the year, visitors can witness the progress of the emerging creatives by attending openings, performances and talks.

 The WIELS education programme is also a unique aspect of the centre, as it includes interactive family tours around the building, workshops, films and lessons for children and parents about different artistic techniques, concepts and artists, and a special workshop for infants where babies aged six months to two years old can begin to discover interactive works.